SamAxe/collab_with_eric/W.md

 For the most part, an `export.json` file that contains all the sites's pages works as you'd expect.
 The `assets` are where the current issues[^10] are.

 [^10]:  I don't recall the specific issues, so this is a todo for later.

+# `reply-to`

+Structurally, a page has a `title` and `story` and the `story` is a list of `items` (e.g. text paragraphs) (and ignoring the journal for now).
+Each `item` has an `id`.
+The order of the items in the story is the same as the order in the array.
+If the item had a `reply-to-id` field, then this forms a linked list and effectively is the same data structure.

+A thought I had is that the difference between a tree and linked list is the number of items that refer to an `item.id`.
+A tree is what is needed to have a _conversation_ style flow which would allow comments on an item to be shown on a common view.[^20]

+[^20]:  Definately some details to work out, regarding the uniqueness of `id`'s and how items from different sites would be mixed into a shared view this way.

+# Farm centric vs site centric

+After following FedWiki for a while now, it seems quite obvious that a farm centric server offers a lot of benefits over site centric.
+It takes possibly a very significant step away from decentralization in that it manages resources with a farm perspective rather than a site perspective.[^30]  Specifically, a farm would manage access at a farm level and there could be light access controls such that more than one owner could update pages, an access controlled group could work together on common parts, etc.[^31]

+[^30]:  I'm thinking that site specific could be entirely client driven with a remote value store...the implementation all have a thin server anyway, so if there is a server, maybe
+        this isn't such a large step.
+[^31]:  I think one of the key deficiencies of current fedwiki (in total contrast to original wiki) is that there is no share space in time and place.
+A farm could enable this while
+        still keeping tight control of moderation issues that caused the ultimate demize of original wiki.

+# Farm as a server

+Not fully thought though, but I think that `example.com/site1` plays better with the internet than `site1.example.com` does.
+I think this would also impact how assets are referred to and would help with being able to export/import sites.

+# Farm as aggregator vs Farm as a producer

+I think there would be atleast two types of farms, and both would export similar interfaces, so hopefully can be seen externally somewhat interchangeably.

+A producing farm would host the sites, pages, assets and owners of the sites would control the writing to those pages.

+An aggregating farm would poll and pull content from producing farms (or other aggregating farms).
+It might provide aggregated search, backup, caching, etc type services but wouldn't have and content in the way that a producing farm does.